python/cpython/Doc/using/cmdline.rst

    the implementation may not always enforce this (e.g. it may allow you to use a name that includes a hyphen).

-   Package names are also permitted.
+   Package names (including namespace packages) are also permitted.
 When a package name is supplied instead of a normal module, the interpreter will execute ``<pkg>.__main__`` as the main module.
 This behaviour is deliberately similar to the handling of directories and zipfiles that are passed to the interpreter as the